bevry/trim-indentation/README.md

 <!-- /DESCRIPTION -->

-- Use [trim-indentation](https://github.com/bevry/trim-indentation) to trim the initial indentation, useful for prepartion for the other two
+- Use [trim-indentation](https://github.com/bevry/trim-indentation) to trim the initial indentation, useful for preparation for the other two
 - Use [detect-indentation](https://github.com/bevry/detect-indentation) to accurately detect the indentation that is used
 - Use [remove-indentation](https://github.com/bevry/remove-indentation) to accurately remove iterations of indentation